 ├── run.sh

-Each collector subagent is defined as a markdown prompt file that Claude Code loads as a task.
-The key design principle: each collector knows nothing about the others.
+Each collector subagent is a markdown prompt file Claude Code loads as a task.
+The design constraint is strict: each collector knows nothing about the others.
 It queries one API, extracts the signals that matter, and returns a standardized JSON payload.
-This isolation makes the system easy to extend — adding a sixth source means writing one new collector file, not refactoring the orchestrator.
+That isolation is what makes the system extend cleanly — adding a sixth source is one new collector file, not an orchestrator rewrite.

 | Collector | System | Key Signals | API Method |